richardekong007/Qoutes/README.md

 # Qoutes
-An simple android application for displaying, creating and posting qoutes
+A simple android application for displaying, creating and posting qoutes